The Vyopta Endpoint Monitoring application service provides additional insight into your organization’s investment in video infrastructure.

 - This feature is enabled by default, so you should begin seeing results after the initial import (which can take up to 24 hours.
 It is recommended that you review the endpoints in TMS/CUCM and the Administration Portal in order to ensure endpoint accuracy.
 Once the endpoints are loaded you will need to enter the admin credentials for each endpoint in the Administration Portal.
 This is covered in the latter half of section 1.3 of this guide.

 - If you need any assistance with this, please feel free to reach out to your Vyopta Enablement Specialist.

-- Please note: Endpoints that are deleted in TMS will continue to appear in the Vyopta Application Portal.
-When you delete endpoints from TMS, you will need to also manually delete them in the Administration Portal.
+- Please note: Endpoints that are deleted in TMS will continue to appear in the Vyopta Application Portal unless you also Purge them from TMS otherwise they will continue to appear daily, even if you delete them from the Vyopta Application Portal.

 - Adding Endpoints Manually -

 - This method is suitable for environments that have endpoints that are not managed by Cisco TelePresence Management Suite or Cisco Unified Communications Manager.

 - To add endpoints, log into the Administration Portal and click New Endpoint at the bottom of the screen.

 - Enter the Name and Host Address for the endpoints.
 Alias is not required as this will be discovered once the endpoint monitor connects to the system.
 Login and password only need to be entered if the endpoint is using different credentials than what is specified in the Monitoring Group that it will be assigned to.
 Click save once all necessary information has been entered.

 - Note: Do not add an endpoint to the Public group.
 Make sure that there are no endpoints added to the Public Group.